 Oregon Coast Scenic Halloween Train

-Take the one-hour train ride on the Oregon Coast Scenic Railroad from Rockaway Beach to Garibaldi and back features on a train decorated for the season.
+Take the one-hour train ride on the Oregon Coast Scenic Railroad from Rockaway Beach to Garibaldi and back on a train decorated for the season.
 Costumes are highly encouraged, and kids will receive a special gift bag.
 This train is not scary.
-Complimentary apple cider is included.
+Complimentary apple cider is included. *Note for 2025, tickets should be available after the first week of October*

 Courtesy of Oregon Coast Scenic Railroad